 Q: Are light bulbs recyclable?

-A: Yes, you can recycle light bulbs, and each type has their own process to make sure you are properly disposing of them.
+A: Yes, you can recycle light bulbs, and each type has its process to make sure you are properly disposing of them.
 CFL light bulbs in certain areas are even illegal to throw away in your normal trash and should always be recycled due to hazardous material.

 Q: Can you recycle LED light bulbs?